jakobjpeters/Typstry.jl/docs/src/tutorials/interface.md

 While implementing the interface only requires implementing two methods, it may be more challenging to determine how a Julia value should be represented in a Typst source file and its corresponding rendered document.
-Julia and Typst are distinct languages and differ in both syntax and semantics, so there may be multiple meaningful formats to choose from.
+Julia and Typst are distinct languages that differ in both syntax and semantics, so there may be multiple meaningful formats to choose from.

 ### Make the obvious choice, if available